 Maybe we didn’t get the memo that happy wives are helpful wives.
 Also, you don’t have to worry about happy wives killing you one day while floating about, unobserved, on the deep blue.

-Sailing from Wallis Point to either the north (or south even) end of Thetis Island would assuredly have been a good day.
-Wallis Point to Burgoyne Bay on the south-west side of Saltspring Island is quite an ambitious target for motivated sailors on a boat such as ours.
+Sailing from Wallis Point to either the north (or even south) end of Thetis Island would assuredly have been a good day.
+Wallis Point to Burgoyne Bay on the southwest side of Saltspring Island is quite an ambitious target for motivated sailors on a boat such as ours.
 As it turned out, the trip ended up taking us from Wallis Point to Mill Bay, a voyage of between 50 to 55 nautical miles, depending on little detours and alternate routes, which we always take.

-She only once stuttered, ever so slightly.
-The depth-sounder began giving strange readings and almost caused us both mild heart attacks while we momentarily flailed about, desperately trying to avoid rocks that weren’t there, until we realized this vicious little bit of vital electronic equipment was only toying with us.
-Boats!
+She only stuttered once, ever so slightly.
+The depth sounder began giving strange readings and almost caused us both mild heart attacks while we momentarily flailed about, desperately trying to avoid rocks that weren’t there, until we realized this vicious little bit of vital electronic equipment was only toying with us.

 We arrived at Mill Bay well after the marina reception had left, so we tied up to the public wharf and walked the ten minutes to Mill Bay Center for a few snacks and some well-deserved drinks.
 Then we strolled back to the wharf, motored off-shore a couple of hundred meters, set the anchor, flipped on the anchor lights, and fell asleep after two ciders and no food, exhausted.